GFHeader

 Michelle Bisson

-Michelle Bisson tells the story of her mother’s journey from Budapest, Hungary, to Lisbon, Portugal, in the middle of the Holocaust in her children’s picture book, Hedy’s Journey: The True Story of a Hungarian Girl Fleeing the Holocaust (ages 8+).
-Michelle’s mother was only 16 when she had to travel alone, through Nazi Germany, in 1941, in order to escape the fate of her cousin Marika and much of her extended family, who perished in the Holocaust.
 Michelle talks about how this dangerous journey alone, and the loss of one of her mother’s closest friends and relatives, as well as so many others, affected the rest of her mother’s life and that of her uncle, who was only 11 at the time.
-She also speaks about how other members of the extended family survived the Holocaust in Hungary, including one aunt who hid in the woods with her newborn son, now a lawyer in NYC.
+She also speaks about how other members of her extended family survived the Holocaust in Hungary, including one aunt who hid in the woods with her newborn son, now a lawyer in NYC.
 Michelle also talks about the effect on her life of being the child of a mother who experienced such pain.
 And she also talks about the pain and the pleasures of life in America after the Holocaust.
+Recently, Michelle visited Budapest for the first time.
+She found her cousin’s apartment and her mother’s, which is now a Jewish history museum just over the border in what was the Jewish ghetto in the last year of World War II.

 Michelle is a member of GenerationsForward, a group of second and third generation individuals sponsored by the Holocaust and Human Rights Education Center of White Plains, New York.